-The lists of viewed/edited files are saved separately for each solution you open and it is saved when you close the solution.
+The lists of viewed/edited files are stored separately for each solution you open, and it is saved when you close the solution.
 This means that you can invoke this command as soon as you open a solution to get the list of the files you worked with in previous working sessions.

 This command brings your caret to the place in your solution where you have made some changes.
 You can invoke this command several times to go further back in your editing history.

 Using these commands, you can quickly navigate through destinations of ReSharper navigation results.
-Whenever you use Navigation and Search commands (except Navigate Backward and Navigate Forward of course), the navigation history is recorded and you can go backward and forward within it.
+Whenever you use Navigate and search commands (except Navigate Backward and Navigate Forward of course), the navigation history is recorded and you can go backward and forward within it.